scloud19/SECipedia/Linux/Linux Basics/Processes:Sessions.md

       Some commands send output only to stdout (thus you see it on your screen... in most cases), but some commands can send items directly to files.

+      $ COMMAND > file
+        Redirects stdout from terminal into a file

+        >
+          redirection character

     Standard Error
       Another stream